caruby/scat/README.md

 2. Open a web browser on +http:://+_server_+:4567/+, where _server_ is the name of your server.

-3. Scat starts on the specimen edit page.
+3. Scat starts on the specimen edit page (see the screen shot below).
 Hover over the edit form entry question mark to describe the field.
 Enter values for each field.

 4. Enter five or more letters in the Diagnosis or Tissue Site and wait briefly to bring up a list of matching caTissue values.